suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 content, padding, and border.

-The background doesn't sit underneath the margin — the margin doesn't count as part of the element's area, but rather the area outside the element.
+The background doesn't sit underneath the margin — the margin doesn't count as part of the element's area but rather the area outside the element.

 There are many other different properties you can use to manipulate the element's background.